Chapter 1 Quality Control

 ## "Source Name" "cell line" ## "cell type" "single cell well quality" ## "genotype" "phenotype" ## "strain" "spike-in addition" ## "block" "sum" ## "detected" "subsets_Mito_sum" ## "subsets_Mito_detected" "subsets_Mito_percent" ## "altexps_ERCC_sum" "altexps_ERCC_detected" ## "altexps_ERCC_percent" "altexps_SIRV_sum" ## "altexps_SIRV_detected" "altexps_SIRV_percent" ## "total"

 A key assumption here is that the QC metrics are independent of the biological state of each cell.
 Poor values (e.g., low library sizes, high mitochondrial proportions) are presumed to be driven by technical factors rather than biological processes, meaning that the subsequent removal of cells will not misrepresent the biology in downstream analyses.
 Major violations of this assumption would potentially result in the loss of cell types that have, say, systematically low RNA content or high numbers of mitochondria.
-We can check for such violations using some diagnostics described in Sections 6.4 and 6.5.
+We can check for such violations using diagnostic plots described in Section 1.4 and Advanced Section 1.5.

-The simplest approach to identifying low-quality cells is to apply thresholds on the QC metrics.
+The simplest approach to identifying low-quality cells involves applying fixed thresholds to the QC metrics.
 For example, we might consider cells to be low quality if they have library sizes below 100,000 reads; express fewer than 5,000 genes; have spike-in proportions above 10%; or have mitochondrial proportions above 10%.

 qc.lib <- df$sum < 1e5 qc.nexprs <- df$detected < 5e3 qc.spike <- df$altexps_ERCC_percent > 10 qc.mito <- df$subsets_Mito_percent > 10 discard <- qc.lib | qc.nexprs | qc.spike | qc.mito # Summarize the number of cells removed for each reason.
 DataFrame(LibSize=sum(qc.lib), NExprs=sum(qc.nexprs), SpikeProp=sum(qc.spike), MitoProp=sum(qc.mito), Total=sum(discard))